brainomite/home-page/_posts/2021-01-28-configuring-git-to-better-our-lives.md

 ---
 layout: post
-title: Configuring Git to Better our lives
+title: Configuring Git to Better our Lives
 description: >
   I give directions for setting up a git commit template & using VS Code for commit messages